SashaPatsel/coding-drills/guides/team-projects-git/README.md

 ### Branches
 If you've been working on projects with github alone.
 You should be very used to the following: `git push origin master`.
 What you're doing here is actually a specific set of instructions.
 You are pushing your changes up to a single, specific branch.
 That branch happens to be called `master`.

-`You do not need to push your changes to the master branch`.
+`You do not need to push your changes directly to the master branch`.
 In fact, you actively want to `avoid` doing so when you are working as a member in a group.

 `Each member in your group should be working in their own respective branch(es)`.
 This is essential.